-AP comes with digital tools to help you build college knowledge and skills all year long.
+AP provides digital tools to help you build college-level skills.

 Your teacher can assign these questions that check your understanding to give you immediate feedback on any misunderstandings.